4,050 Reviews ● 1,192 Films/Shows ● 57 Top Critics

 All Guild Reviews of Bait

-Brown Bond For The Win!
+Brown Bond for the Win!

 Riz Ahmed's new series Bait delivers a bitingly humorous, and topical commentary on a British-Pakistani actor's audacious journey auditioning for James Bond, challenging traditional casting norms and exploring complex themes of identity and representation.